 What is contact urticaria?

 Contact urticaria is an immediate but transient localised swelling and redness that occurs on the skin after direct contact with an offending substance.
-Contact urticaria should be distinguished from allergic contact dermatitis where a dermatitis reaction develops hours to days after contact with the offending agent.
+Contact urticaria should be distinguished from contact dermatitis where a dermatitis reaction develops hours to days after contact with the offending agent.

 What causes contact urticaria?